 This design allows staff to safely transport patients from ER rooms, wards, or outpatient clinics into the MRI suite without risk.

-For comparisons with other transport devices, see: MRI Stretcher vs. Standard Stretcher: What's the Difference?.
+For comparisons with other transport devices, see: MR Conditional Stretcher vs. Standard Stretcher: What's the Difference?.

 MRI Stretcher Certifications and Compliance